 In spite of being Poland's third largest city Łódź's links to the outside world leave much to be desired, though the birth of the budget flight has at least opened a few new routes.
 Travelling to other destinations in Poland, barring Warsaw that is, can be a trial.
 Fortunately once you're here you'll find the city has a well-developed tram and bus network as well as a bountiful supply of cheap taxis.
 If you're traversing Piotrkowska, the principal high street, then take advantage of one of the dirt-cheap rickshaws that zip up-and-down the street.

 Lodz By BusBus travellers to Łódź used to be dropped at the central Łódź Fabryczna station, but Fabryczna's massive renovation means buses are picking up and dropping off primarily from Kaliska station (though other points around town are used as well).
-Expect this annoyance to continue until Fabryczna reopens in late 2015.
+Expect this annoyance to continue until Fabryczna reopens in mid 2016.

 By CarThe road quality issue is being addressed with EU directives and funding but the size of the country’s road network as well as its condition means that it’ll be years till improvements will take effect.
 In fact the issue of the condition of the road and rail networks are being cited by many experts as being a serious handicap to the development of the Polish economy.